The Best Sports Bars in Las Vegas for Watching the Big Game

 Tailgate Social works best when you bring friends.
-Much of the food is designed to share.
-Most notably the Tailgate Nachos (with the option to sub fries for chips), wood-fired pizzas, and a platter of wings, quesadilla, pretzel bites, and chips.
+Much of the food is designed to be shared.
+Most notably, the Tailgate Nachos (with the option to sub fries for chips), wood-fired pizzas, and a platter of wings, quesadilla, pretzel bites, and chips.
 The beer list is huge.
 Get a free shot whenever the Raiders score and nibble on a $10 pizza during Monday Night Football Games.
-Located in a tight corner of the Palace Station casino, Tailgate Social is bright and spacious for sports bar standards, especially with a long wall of floor-to-ceiling windows welcoming in plenty of natural light during daytime games.
-A few distractions are on standby (pool, foosball, video poker machines, and a vintage Midway arcade machine) in case whatever you're watching on one of more than 30 televisions turns out to be a dud.
+Located in a tight corner of the Palace Station casino, Tailgate Social is bright and spacious for sports bar standards, especially with a long wall of floor-to-ceiling windows welcoming plenty of natural light during daytime games.
+A few distractions are on standby, including pool, foosball, video poker machines, and a vintage Midway arcade machine, in case whatever you're watching on one of more than 30 televisions turns out to be a dud.
 A new brunch now runs from 9 am to 3 pm on weekends.

 How to book: Book a reservation online.